Do you know how you would answer this teacher interview question: What types of math manipulatives do you use? How do they impact your classroom?

-The manipulatives include attribute blocks, geometric shapes of different colors and sizes that may be used in classification or patterning tasks; plastic counting cubes for solving simple addition and subtraction equations; base ten blocks for representing and performing operations on multi-digit numbers, such as 321 + 104; and fraction pieces, which can be used to represent different fractional concepts and relationships.
+The manipulatives include attribute blocks, geometric shapes of different colors and sizes to use in classification or patterning tasks; plastic counting cubes for solving simple addition and subtraction equations; base ten blocks for representing and performing operations on multi-digit numbers, such as 321 + 104; and fraction pieces, to represent different fractional concepts and relationships.

-Conceptual understanding can be developed through the use of visual or pictorial representations as well as through concrete manipulatives.
+Develop students’ conceptual understanding through the use of visual or pictorial representations and concrete manipulatives.
 Computer-based “virtual” math manipulatives are also increasingly helpful.

-Struggling students, including those with learning disabilities, are consistently found to benefit from instruction that is explicit and systematic.
-Important math concepts and skills should be directly and clearly taught; the sequence of instruction should emphasize the learning of prerequisite skills before higher-level skills. and sufficient opportunities for practice are needed for children to develop automaticity with new skills.
+Struggling students, including those with learning disabilities, are consistently found to benefit from explicit and systematic instruction.
+Important math concepts and skills should be directly and clearly taught; the instruction sequence should emphasize prerequisite skills before higher-level skills.
+Sufficient practice opportunities are needed for children to develop automaticity with new skills.

 Do you need help preparing for your next teacher interview?